trang-n/trangnguyen/content/recent.md

 ### Learning

 - R & Python Programming
-- Statistics and Research Design
+- Applied statistics and research design
-- French & Spanish
 - How to keep my plants from dying
 - Classical Guitar
 - Read more about psychology and neuroscience
+- French & Spanish

 ### Making